cctbx/cctbx_project/mmtbx/suitename/README.md

 Many other command line options are available; type `python3 suitename.py --help` to display them.

+## Use as a library

+See the suites.rtf document for more information about using suites as a library rather than a program.

 ## Testing

 In addition to the tests found in the unit-test direcgtory, this Python code was run